smcclab/smc-course/_assessments/01-diary.md

 For inspiration, we have some videos of past group diaries [here (2022 - Pd)](https://youtu.be/PEiIa8RfKSY) and [here (2022 - Gibber)](https://youtu.be/0C-MTrt4Ahs).

+{:.warn-box}
+The group diaries require you to organise with your group to find a time, place, and method of creating your group diary.
+It's really important to show up and communicate with your group.
+You are (collectively) responsible for making the group work, it's not acceptable to ignore or exclude a group member even if they seem to be the one not showing up.
+Please do everything you can to get everybody involved but it needs to be positive communication and not [harrassment](({% link 01-policies.md %}#code-of-conduct).
+If a group member ends up not participating despite your efforts, please let your tutors know.
+Similarly if you feel excluded or uncomfortable in a group, please let your tutors know privately.

 ## Submission process {#weekly-videos-submission-process}

 1. record your video (use [OBS Studio](https://obsproject.com)